snijderlab/annotator/documentation/annotate.typ

 For glycans the neutral losses/gains can be set for all glycan fragment types.
 The charge range can be set specifically for Y and Oxonium ions.
 Additionally the fragmentation of structures from GNO can be turned on/off as well as the generation of fragmentation from compositional glycans (e.g. Hex1HexNac2) can be controlled.

 Some modifications generate specific diagnostic ions, these can be turned on or off.
-Additionally some modifications generate specific neutral losses, which can alse be turned on or off.
+Additionally some modifications generate specific neutral losses, which can also be turned on or off.

 Immonium ions are internal fragments that break on both sides of a single amino acid.
 These can be turned on/off.
-Turning these on also allowes common immonium related ions, which are common neutral losses/gains often seen for immonium ions.
+Turning these on also allows common immonium related ions, which are common neutral losses/gains often seen for immonium ions.

 In some fragmentation techniques sidechains of amino acids can be lost as neutral loss.
 This can be turned on for precursors.